Monchouchou96/rsschool-cv/cv.md

 ## About myself

 My name is Vlad, I am 24 y.o.
 I start interesting in Web-development at the October 2020.
 Programming is a cool and progressive direction in future.<br>
-It's interesting and make me feel positive, when I learning Front-end development and I like learning new things from everywhere. <br><br>
+It's interesting and make me feel positive, when I learn Front-end development and I like learning new things from everywhere. <br><br>

 ### _My goals **and** wishes:_ <br><br>